Parkridge Lot Information Package

 If you have any questions or concerns, please call the Saskatoon Water Meter Department at 306-975-2538.

-The extension of the Parkridge Neighbourhood is located south of Hart Road, east of Highway 7 and west of the previously developed portion of Parkridge.
+The extension of the Parkridge community is located south of Hart Road, east of Highway 7 and west of the previously developed portion of Parkridge.
 It is located in close proximity to the Blairmore Shopping Centre, the Shaw Centre and Bethlehem Catholic High School and Tommy Douglas High School.
-The neighbourhood extension includes an additional three acres of linear park space connecting to the existing park and pathway system which extends east along Hart Road.
+The community extension includes an additional three acres of linear park space connecting to the existing park and pathway system which extends east along Hart Road.
 A walkway to the north will also provide convenient pedestrian and cyclist access to the Blairmore Shopping Centre.